CONTENTS

 Here are the latest events at Federation Square.

-Melbourne is an old city, and some of the best examples of architecture can be found in the city.
-Take the time to wander around.
-Be sure to keep your eyes up, and you’ll be rewarded with Gothic buildings and art deco facades.
+Melbourne is an old city, and some of the best examples of architecture can be found there.
+There are too many to mention here, but take the time to wander around.
+Be sure to keep your eyes up, and you’ll be rewarded with gothic buildings, domes and art deco facades.

 - The former Melbourne General Post Office – Bourke St Mall